francois/omoikane/README.md

 # Running

-Start Omoikane's web server like this:
+Start Omoikane's services using [Foreman](https://github.com/ddollar/foreman):

-    $ bundle exec dotenv thin start -p 5000
+    $ bundle exec foreman start

-And the job runner like this:

-    $ bundle exec dotenv bin/omoikane-worker

-If you wish, you can start Omoikane from it's development environment using [Vagrant](https://www.vagrantup.com/).
+This will launch two services: the web process as well as a worker process, which runs the actual queries.

+You may wish to run Omoikane from [Vagrant](https://www.vagrantup.com/).

 # License